Qualcomm Snapdragon: 2007-2013: 32-bit ARM

-There was an "unconfirmed but widely circulated report" speculating that Apple was going to start using Snapdragon SoCs in Verizon-based iPhones.
-As of 2012, Apple was still using their own Ax semiconductor designs.
 Support for the Windows Phone 7 operating systems was added to Snapdragon in October 2010.

 By 2011 Snapdragon was embedded in Hewlett Packard's WebOS devices and had a 50% market share of a $7.9 billion smartphone processor market.

-As of July 2014, the market share of Android phones had grown to 84.6 percent, and Qualcomm's Snapdragon chips were embedded in 41% of smartphones.
+As of July 2014 Qualcomm's Snapdragon chips were embedded in 41% of smartphones.

-Snapdragon chips are also used in most Android-based smartwatches.
-Snapdragon products have also been used in virtual reality products, in vehicles like the Maserati Quattroporte and Cadillac XTS and in other applications.
+Snapdragon chips are also used in Android-based smartwatches, and in vehicles like the Maserati Quattroporte and Cadillac XTS.